 Enquiries about a particular bank's disclosure statement should be made with that bank.

-General enquiries.
-Further information on the disclosure requirements for registered banks in general, and on banking supervision, can be obtained from the Reserve Bank Knowledge Centre.
-The Knowledge Centre is situated in the Reserve Bank's head office at 2 The Terrace, Wellington.
-Enquiries can be made at the Reserve Bank Knowledge Centre by contacting:
+Further information on the disclosure requirements for registered banks in general, and on banking supervision, can be obtained by contacting the Reserve Bank using one of the following channels:

 More information on banking supervision.